Methodist Church in Sri Lanka: History

 Thomas Coke, the right-hand man of the Reverend John Wesley, was chiefly responsible for the overseas mission to Ceylon (now Sri Lanka) that set sail from Portsmouth harbor on 30 December 1813.
 During the voyage, Coke became ill, died, and was buried at sea on 3 May 1814.
 James Lynch, Thomas Hall Squance, William Ault, George Erskine and Benjamin Clough arrived in Galle on 29 June 1814.
 Squance, Clough, and Lynch made it to the Galle Harbour, and the boat carrying Ault and Erskine with their personal effects drifted towards Weligama and they landed there early next day.

 The missionaries travelled to different parts of Ceylon, with Squance and Lynch to Jaffna, Ault to Batticaloa, Erskine to Matara, and Clough remaining in Galle.
 Harvard who remained in Bombay due to family circumstances came to Galle in early 1815 and was posted to Colombo and Clough too joined him leaving Galle to be looked after by Erskine.
 In mid-1815, they purchased a portion of land on Dam Street and built a chapel that still stands there today as Methodist Church, Pettah, the oldest Methodist Church in Asia.
 They later started a children's Sunday school and a printing press in Colombo.
 Rev. Harvard, a printer by profession, supervised the work and started printing books for children.
 Meanwhile, a chapel called ‘The Wesleyan Mission House’ was completed and opened for worship in December 1816.
+James Lynch travelled to Nagapattinam (India) in a small boat and established Methodism in Madras on 1817.

 In spite of attitudes against the education of woman at the time, in 1834, the missionaries established the Vembadi Girls' High School.